-Gunmen kill 11 Revolutionary Guards in attack on Iran military parade: ISNA
+Gunmen kill 12 Revolutionary Guards in attack on Iran military parade: ISNA

 “Shooting began by several gunmen from behind the stand during the parade.
 There are several killed and injured,” a correspondent told state television.

-The semi-official news agency Mehr said further shooting broke out as some of the attackers who managed to escape were being chased.

-Tensions between Iran and Saudi Arabia have surged in recent years, with the two countries supporting opposite sides in wars in Syria and Yemen and rival political parties in Iraq and Lebanon.
+Tensions between mainly Shi’ite Iran and mostly Sunni Saudi Arabia have surged in recent years, with the two countries supporting opposite sides in wars in Syria and Yemen and rival political parties in Iraq and Lebanon.

 Attacks on the military are rare in Iran.

-Last year, in the first deadly attack claimed by Islamic State in Tehran, 18 people were killed at the parliament and mausoleum of Ayatollah Ruhollah Khomeini, the founder and first supreme leader of the Islamic Republic.
+Last year, in the first deadly assault claimed by Islamic State in Tehran, 18 people were killed at the parliament and mausoleum of Ayatollah Ruhollah Khomeini, the founder and first supreme leader of the Islamic Republic.

 Reporting by Dubai newsroom, writing by Michael Georgy, editing by Mark Heinrich